mobxjs/mobx-react-devtools/README.md

 * Be able to turn dev-tools on and off.
 * Select and log dependency tree of components
 * Visualize dependency tree of components
+* Be able to change loglevel of mobservable
+* Be able to enable state change tracking from the extras module